qupath/qupath-extension-omero/paper/paper.md

 # AI usage disclosure

-No generative AI was used in the software creation, documentation, or paper authoring.
+No generative AI was used to write the software, documentation or paper.

 # Acknowledgements